-7 Deference to arbitration

-How will the courts treat a dispute that is, or could be, subject to an arbitration clause or an agreement to arbitrate?
+7 Deference to arbitration How will the courts treat a dispute that is, or could be, subject to an arbitration clause or an agreement to arbitrate, including in interim proceedings?

 The Arbitration Law, Law No. 147 of 2004, materially follows the UNCITRAL Model Law.
-Therefore, Japanese courts will decline to hear the case if the matter is subject to an arbitration agreement, unless the arbitration agreement is invalid, arbitration proceedings are inoperative or incapable of being performed based on the arbitration agreement, or the defendant has made statements on the merits of the dispute before the court.
+Therefore, Japanese courts will decline to hear the case if the matter is subject to an arbitration agreement, unless the arbitration agreement is null and void, cancelled or for other reasons invalid, arbitration proceedings are inoperative or incapable of being performed based on the arbitration agreement, or the defendant has made statements on the merits of the dispute before the court.
 It is generally interpreted that national courts are allowed to issue provisional orders, so long as general requirements are satisfied, regardless of whether an agreement to arbitrate exists.